aio-libs-abandoned/aioredis-py/docs/devel.rst

 Make sure you have provided a ``towncrier`` note.
 Just add short description running following commands::

-    $ echo "Short description" > aioredis/newsfragments/filename.type
+    $ echo "Short description" > CHANGES/filename.type

-This will create new file in ``newsfragments`` directory.
+This will create new file in ``CHANGES`` directory.
 Filename should consist of the ticket ID or other unique identifier.
 Five default types are: